Skip to main content

 Williams Pipe Line Co.
 Disposal Pit

 The 52-acre Williams Pipe Line Co.
 Disposal Pit Superfund site is in Sioux Falls, South Dakota.
-The Great Lakes Pipeline company opened a facility on site in 1945.
-The Williams Pipeline Company (now Magellan Pipeline Company) purchased the property in 1966.
-The companies stored and conveyed bulk quantities of liquid fertilizers, as well as petroleum products, at the facility.
+The Great Lakes Pipeline company opened a facility on-site in 1945.
+The Williams Pipeline Company (now Magellan Pipeline Company) bought the property in 1966.
+The companies stored and conveyed liquid fertilizers and petroleum products at the facility.
 These materials included fuel oil, diesel fuel, unleaded gasoline, aviation gasoline and jet fuel.
-Tanks and pipe racks moved petroleum fuel to the loading racks where delivery vehicles were filled.
-A burn pond, or disposal pit, was constructed in 1945 in the northeast corner of the terminal.
-It collected stormwater runoff from various areas of the terminal until 1987.
+Tanks and pipe racks moved petroleum fuel to loading racks to fill delivery vehicles.
+A burn pond, or disposal pit, was constructed in the northeast corner of the terminal in 1945.
+It collected stormwater runoff from terminal areas until 1987.
 The stormwater runoff was often contaminated with spilled materials.
 Petroleum products accumulating on the pond surface were burned off periodically.
 These activities contaminated groundwater with hazardous chemicals.
-EPA added the site to the National Priorities List (NPL) in 1990.
-Cleanup included installation of recovery trenches along site boundaries to capture contamination and prevent contaminated groundwater from moving off site.
+EPA added the site to the National Priorities List in 1990.
+Cleanup included putting in recovery trenches along site boundaries to capture contamination and prevent contaminated groundwater from moving off-site.
 The remedy also included groundwater monitoring.
 Remedy construction finished in 1994.
 After the site met cleanup goals, EPA took the site off the NPL in 1999.
 The site remains in continued industrial use.
 The Magellan Pipeline Company Terminal includes 42 aboveground petroleum storage tanks, a fuel loading area, garages and an administration building.

 For more information: